gwisk/gradguide/README.md

     Review the questions you could be asked, and pick a few questions that you want the answer to, and ask them at the end of the interview.

+5. You got this!
+Don't be nervous :)

 Visiting Schools and Meeting Faculty
 ====================================